karynayen/24F-Project-Template/README.md

 ### Setting up your repo
 1. Once the fork has been created, clone YOUR forked version of the repo to your computer.
 1. Set up the `.env` file in the `api` folder based on the `.env.template` file.
-Make sure you set password.
+Make sure you set a password.
 1. Start the docker containers.